It used to be that we didn’t have a lot of choice in how and where we worked.

 Limitations of Countfire:

 With the challenges in the economy affecting electrical estimators and their organisations, it’s more important than ever to consider ways to work more efficiently.
 Switching to cloud-based tools that are easy to use can help ensure that exercises such as sharing files, producing estimates and working collaboratively are made easier.
-To begin working up to 10 times faster with automated takeoffs today, try the Countfire free trial.
+To begin working up to 10 times faster today, try the Countfire free trial.